casanovg/timonel/README.md

 Credits:
 --------
-I would like to thank the guys @ [AVRFreaks.net](http://www.avrfreaks.net), specially joeymorin, clawson and donblake) for sharing their vast knowledge and technical advice in general.
-Also to the micronucleus developers, for showing us the way to go regarding Tiny85 bootloaders.
+I would like to thank the guys @ [AVRFreaks.net](http://www.avrfreaks.net), specially joeymorin and clawson) for sharing their vast knowledge and technical advice in general.
 Many thanks also to Donald Papp @ [Hackaday](http://hackaday.com) for [posting about this](https://hackaday.com/2018/10/20/i2c-bootloader-for-attiny85-lets-other-micros-push-firmware-updates).